shivannis/xandr-docs-public/xandr-docs/articles/invest/partner-center-guide.md

 ---

-# Partner center guide in Microsoft Invest
+# Microsoft Invest - Partner center guide

 Using the **Partner Center**, you can: